LuisMackenzie/NasaAppMVP/README.md

-# Nasa POTD (Picture Of The Day)
+# Nasa APOD (Astronomy Picture of the Day)

-_This application allows you to see the picture of the day (POTD) from the NASA website.
+_This application allows you to see the Astronomy Picture of the Day (APOD) from the NASA website.
 In addition, it also allows you to see the public transmissions of the international space station (ISS)_

 ## Getting Started 🚀